samuk/Open-Pi/compliance/DeclarationConformityUK.md

 xxx

 # 3. Declaration:
-I here by declare that the Raspberry Pi Compute Module 4 IO Board is in conformity with the operation, material content and essential health and safety requirements of the following legislation:
+I here by declare that the Open Pi is in conformity with the operation, material content and essential health and safety requirements of the following legislation: